 What Causes Obsessive Love?

-There are a few different things that could lead to the development of obsessive love disorder.
-Though there is no one definitive reason that it occurs, there are things that could lead to a predisposition toward this disorder.
-Some of those things include:
+There are a few different things that could lead to the development of challenges with obsessive love.
+Though there is no one definitive reason that it occurs, there are things that could lead to a predisposition toward obsession in love or romance, which, again, is nothing to be ashamed of and can be addressed in therapy.
+Some of those possibilities include:

 - Low self-esteem